Our Work

 From viral campaigns to leadership training, we lead the way.

-March For Our Lives was born from tragedy and built on the belief that young people have the power to change what others accept as inevitable.
-What began as a march has become a cultural and political force turning grief into action, outrage into organizing, and young people into one of the most powerful movements for change in America.
+March For Our Lives was born from tragedy and built on the belief that young people have the power to challenge what others accept as inevitable.
+What began as a march has evolved into a movement that turns grief into action, outrage into organizing, and cultural attention into sustained pressure for change.

 Gun safety laws passed since we first marched in 2018